sindresorhus/conf/readme.md

 Type: `string | Uint8Array | TypedArray | DataView`\
 Default: `undefined`

+> [!CAUTION]
-Note that this is **not intended for security purposes**, since the encryption key would be easily found inside a plain-text Node.js app.
+> This is **not intended for security purposes**, since the encryption key would be easily found inside a plain-text Node.js app.

 Its main use is for obscurity.
 If a user looks through the config directory and finds the config file, since it's just a JSON file, they may be tempted to modify it.
 By providing an encryption key, the file will be obfuscated, which should hopefully deter any users from doing so.